 Jaffrey Presbyterian Church started as a small group of committed Christians which began to meet without a minister on the Lord’s Day.
 They listened to tapes of sermons, read sermons, sang traditional hymns and prayed.
 They especially prayed for a minister.
 In summer of 1995, The Rev. Gregory Reynolds began to lead worship in the afternoons once a month.
 By early 1996 he was able to lead worship each Sunday afternoon.
 Beginning in January of 1997 the congregation has worshipped at the traditional morning hour.

-During the past 22 years, we have supported missionaries to China, Japan, Eastern Europe, Africa, S. America, and India.
+During the past 29 years, we have supported missionaries to China, Japan, Eastern Europe, Africa, S. America, and India.
 Through our denomination we support missionaries in several countries around the world.
-One of our members served in China and another has served briefly in Uganda.
-The age of members ranges from infants to 73 years.
-Currently, the congregation is about half under age 18 years.
+We also were the organizing congregation for OPC churches in the northeast in the “Crates for Ukraine Project” that has raised nearly $100,000 of humanitarian aid for churches and displaced communities in Ukraine due to the ongoing war.